NNPDF/pineko/docs/source/overview/prerequisites.rst

 ---------------

 You need to provide the necessary theory runcards named with their respective theory ID inside the *paths.theory_cards* folder [3]_.
-For more details about theory runcards you can look to https://eko.readthedocs.io/en/latest/code/IO.html under **Theory Runcards**.
+For more details about theory runcards you can look at https://eko.readthedocs.io/en/latest/code/IO.html under **Theory Runcards**.

 Default Operator Card
 ---------------------

-You need to provide a default operator card for |EKO| for each theory you want to use [4]_.
+You need to provide a default operator card for |EKO| for each theory you want to use.
-[**DEBUG**: Look at the respective *load.sh* script to load from dom.]
 An example is the following:

 ::